Yongbi21/AutoBalancer/README.md

 ## Features

-- **Automated Transaction Reconciliation**: Automatically detects and corrects erroneous transactions in the database.
+- **Automated Transaction Balancing**: Automatically detects and balances erroneous transactions in the database.
 - **User-Friendly Interface**: Provides an intuitive graphical user interface for ease of use.
 - **Configurable Settings**: Allows customization of reconciliation parameters to suit specific requirements.
 - **Logging and Reporting**: Generates logs and reports for audit and troubleshooting purposes.